Jason Heyward Player Props: Dodgers vs. Padres

-Jason Heyward and his .419 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers against the San Diego Padres and Yu Darvish on May 5 at 9:40 PM ET.
+The Los Angeles Dodgers, including Jason Heyward and his .682 slugging percentage in past 10 games, including five extra-base hits but no homers), take on starter Joe Musgrove and the San Diego Padres at PETCO Park, Sunday at 7:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Phillies.
+In his most recent game he had a hitless performance (0-for-1) against the Padres.

 Jason Heyward Game Info & Props vs. the Padres